The Truth Between Nurse Practitioners and Doctors

 I was working alongside a NP at a dermatology clinic and we saw multiple patients who were extremely worried and anxious about having a biopsy done for suspected melanoma (a type of skin cancer).
 In all of these cases, I was able to see how the NP listened to the patient’s concerns and tried to truly understand what was worrying them the most so they could make the patient feel more comfortable.
 I think that because nurses have more face time with patients, they are often very empathetic and patient-focused in their care.

-Both nurse practitioners and doctors are vital in Canada’s healthcare system, and which provider you see really depends on the reason you need to see them and where you are located.
 Do not forget that much of medicine is team-based, so don’t be surprised if you are seeing more than one provider for your care.
 The benefit of doing medicine this way is that each member of the healthcare team ends up being really good at their job.

 And let me tell you, the nurse practitioners at GetSkinHelp™ are nothing short of extraordinary and give you unprecedented access to dermatological care.